NeeleshKumawat03/swivel-backend/README.md

+view readme file in the code form for better understanding

-download code or clone
+1. download code or clone
-install express 'npm i express' run at postman or any other testing tools
+2. install express 'npm i express'
+3. run at postman or any other testing tools

 some API request and responses ---